| Shelton, WA, August 19, 98

 money then - will find it's way into their cashier.
 I just wish

+they had REI stores in Germany.
 Our 'campground' for that night was the same church lawn we had

 used the very first night in the States.
 It was all very easy